manaskamal/XenevaOS/Docs/Development/ApplicationDevelopment.md

 #### ***How Chitralekha Works?***
 Whenever a GUI application is started, Chitralekha is responsible for communicating to Window manager and bringing up a new window for the application.
 Communication is done through Xeneva's own IPC mechanism called PostBox IPC.
 Chitralekha library is dynamically linked to GUI applications and is a dynamic library.
 Here's a step by step breakdown of how a GUI application starts within Xeneva,
 - ***ChBase Object*** -- Responsible for creating and initializing primary usable data's like Application's default font, postbox ipc file index and creating a new postbox for this application and creating a new Chitralekha App instance where all necessary data's are stored
-- ***ChWindow Object*** -- Responsible  for requesting a window of given size from the Window Manager.
+- ***ChWindow Object*** -- Responsible  for requesting window of given size from the Window Manager.
 Whenever new application is launched, two types of Windows are created, _(i) Server Window (ii)Client Window_.
 A portion of Server Window with necessary informations are shared with the Client Window, i.e it can be accessed from the application process memory.
 In other words, it uses Xeneva Shared Memory object to share the portion of Server window with the client application.
 Here's the structure of shared portion of the Server window:

 ```
 typedef struct _sh_win_ {